-There are differences between MEPA and LTA.
-Light transmittance aggregometry has been traditionally considered the gold standard of platelet function tests,22 and like MEPA, platelet aggregation is measured after activating platelets with agonists including AA, ADP, and COL. The advantages of MEPA, however, are that it is a point-of-care test which utilizes whole blood, as opposed to platelet rich plasma (PRP) which is required for LTA, minimizing preanalytical and analytical variables.
-Using whole blood reduces the time to analysis, obliterates the need to produce PRP in which platelets could be activated in the process, and the sample used is more physiological having erythrocytes present which augments platelet function by increasing AA release and expression of $\alpha{IIb}\beta_3$ receptors.20 Multiple electrode impedance platelet aggregometry has also been validated,^{23,24} and used in dogs to assess platelet function in the setting of sepsis14 and hemorrhagic shock.25
+plasma (PRP) which is required for LTA, minimizing preanalytical and analytical variables.
+The use of whole blood reduces the time to analysis, obliterates the need to produce PRP in which platelets could be activated in the process, and the sample used is more physiological having erythrocytes present which augments platelet function by increasing AA release and expression of $\alpha{IIb}\beta_3$ receptors.20 Multiple electrode impedance platelet aggregometry has also been validated^{23,24} and used in dogs to assess platelet function in the setting of sepsis14 and hemorrhagic shock.25

 When assessing platelet function, erythrocyte concentration must be taken into consideration, as it affects platelet function by 1 or more mechanisms.
-Erythrocytes release ADP and thromboxane which augment platelet activation and aggregation and scavenge nitric oxide which is a platelet antagonist.26

-Anemia results in decrease in AA- and ADP-induced, but not COL-induced platelet aggregation in dogs,25 and in people.^{27,28} Therefore it is unlikely that the lower PCV in the AKI group would have influenced the decrease in COL- induced platelet aggregation in this study.
+Erythrocytes release ADP and thromboxane which augment platelet activation and aggregation and scavenge nitric oxide which is a platelet antagonist.26 Anemia results in decrease in AA- and ADP-induced, but not COL-induced, platelet aggregation in dogs25 and in people.^{27,28} Therefore, it is unlikely that the lower PCV in the AKI group would have influenced the decrease in COL- induced platelet aggregation in this study.
 There is positive linear correlation between platelet count and platelet aggregation measured by MEPA.29-32 Therefore, it is possible that a type-II error might have occurred with AA- and ADP-induced platelet aggregation due to the significantly higher platelet count in the AKI group in the current study.